-- Benadryl, Epinephrine Auto-injectors, Narcan, inhalers and aspirin (for an adult) may be given by teachers/faculty/chaperones as part of emergency treatment.
+- Benadryl, Epinephrine Auto-injectors, Narcan, inhalers, and aspirin (for an adult) may be given by teachers/faculty/chaperones as part of emergency treatment.
 911 must be called after giving emergency treatment (see Tredyffrin Easttown School District Standing Orders located in the health office).

-- All medications not used, expired or discontinued will be returned to the parent/guardian.
+- All medications not used expired or discontinued will be returned to the parent/guardian.
 If the parent/guardian does not retrieve the medication by the end of the school year, the nurse and one witness will dispose of the medication and document the disposal.

 FORMS AND PERMISSION

 - An Emergency Medical Information Card must be filled out by a parent/guardian at the beginning of the school year.
 If there are changes in the student’s medical status, then the nurse will be notified of changes.
 (This will be provided to you in the summer before the school year.)

 - Any student requiring ANY medication (prescription and over the counter) must fill out the Physician/Parent Medication Form found on the Devon Prep website.

 - Students bringing non-life saving medication on a field trip/school activity may not carry the medication.
 If the nurse attends the field trip, she will hold the medication and the student will visit the nurse to take medication during prescribed times.
-If a nurse is not in attendance, the teacher/chaperone will hold the medication, but student will self-administer the medication.
+If a nurse is not in attendance, the teacher/chaperone will hold the medication, but the student will self-administer the medication.

 - If a nurse is NOT attending the field trip then the chaperone may NOT give standing orders (Tylenol, Ibuprofen, Tums) without calling parent/guardian and getting permission (see Tredyffrin Easttown School District Standing Orders located in the health office).